status-im/nimbus-eth2/docs/the_style_book/src/04_errors.md

 Prefer the use of `Result` when multiple failure paths exist and the calling code might need to differentiate between them.

-Raise `Defect` to signal panics such as logic errors or prerequisites being violated.
+Raise `Defect` to signal panics such as logic errors or preconditions being violated.

 Make error handling explicit and visible at call site using explicit control flow (`if`, `try`, `results.?`).